 Activity 3.1.3.
-Assess socio-economic implications of new POPs use and reduction
+Assess socio-economic implications on new POPs use and reduction

-The national expert on socio-economic implications of new POPs use and reduction will gather relevant basic data on these issues, especially on gender dimensions and children.
-Occupational roles for women and children especially agricultural and household activities, have an impact on the level of new POPs exposure and thus effects on human health.
-The assessment will emphasize on management of new POPs pesticides and activities related to the production of U-POPs.
-Products containing PBDEs (esp. electronics waste) and PFOS will also be assessed using the guidance material (UNEP/POPS/COP.3/INF/8).
+The national expert on socio-economic implications on new POPs use and reduction will gather relevant basic data on socio-economic implications on national new POPs use and reduction.
+The assessment will especially taking into account gender issues, e.g. women or children dealing and handling new POPs chemicals, and will elaborate the benefits from new POPs use and reduction.
+Women's group will also be encouraged to provide information on the use of new POPs.

+The draft guidance on socio-economic assessment for national implementation plan development and implementation under the Stockholm Convention (UNEP/POPS/COP.3/INF/8 will be used as guidance material.
 A draft version of the assessment report will be submitted to the NSC for review and approval.